Dre Campbell Farm

 11. Spinosad

-Spinosad works great to control pear slugs, caterpillars, and other garden pests.
+Spinosad can control pear slugs, caterpillars, and other garden pests.

-It attacks the pests’ nervous systems, paralyzes them, and then kills them in about two days.
+It attacks the pests’ nervous systems, paralyzes them, and kills them in about two days.

-However, the only drawback to using this sawfly treatment is that it may not work on the eggs.
-The soft bodies of the pests need to absorb it for it to work, and the eggs have hard shells.
+However, the only drawback to using this sawfly treatment is that it may not be effective against the eggs.
+The pests’ soft bodies need to absorb it for it to work, and the eggs have hard shells.

 12. Beneficial Nematodes

-The nematodes will enter the bodies of larvae and pupae and become parasites that eventually kill them.
+The nematodes will enter the bodies of larvae and pupae, becoming parasites that eventually kill them.

-Therefore, place beneficial nematodes in the soil around plants.
-These creatures will go after the sawfly larvae and other bad insects in the soil.
+Place beneficial nematodes in the soil around plants.
+These creatures will prey on the sawfly larvae and other pests in the soil.

 13. Horticultural Oil

-This is also a great natural remedy for rose slugs.
-When applied, horticultural oil covers the sawfly eggs and larvae in a thick film, which eventually suffocates them.
+This oil is also an excellent natural remedy for rose slugs.
+When applied, horticultural oil covers the sawfly eggs and larvae in a thick film, eventually suffocating them.

-This method is one of the best to use for killing the eggs before they hatch and thus saving the plant from further damage.
+This method is one of the most effective ways to kill the eggs before they hatch, thereby saving the plant from further damage.

 What Do Sawflies Eat?